particle-iot/docs/src/content/tutorials/diagnostics/device-vitals.md

 such as battery state of charge, signal strength, available memory, and application firmware that does not exceed enforced rate limits.

-As part of the full Remote Diagnostics test suite, the device will be asked to re-send its vitals to the Device Cloud.
+As part of the full health check, the device will be asked to re-send its vitals to the Device Cloud.
 Each vital will be inspected and analyzed to ensure that it falls within a healthy range.
 See the section on [device vitals](#device-vitals) for detailed